mb4ndeira/ignite-node_to-do/README.md

 $ yarn

 # Run the project
-$ yarn start
+$ yarn dev

 # The server will initialize in the <http://localhost:3000>
 ```

 ## :memo: License ##

 This project is under license from MIT.
-For more details, see the [LICENSE](https://github.com/mb4ndeira/ignite-react_to-do/blob/main/LICENSE.md) file.
+For more details, see the [LICENSE](https://github.com/mb4ndeira/ignite-node_to-do/blob/main/LICENSE.md) file.

 &#xa0;